DragonSenses/dataStructures/README.md

 Data Structures that are a Work In Progress (Not fully tested or implemented):

-- HashMap.java          (Not fully tested, fails remove twice test)
+- HashMap.java          (Not fully tested, passes remove twice test but now fails containsKey test)